magarenzo/Incident-System/README.md

 Michael A. Agarenzo

-This was originally created as a final project in CSC443 (Database Management Systems) and it has undergone changes since then
+This was originally created as a final project in CSC443 (Database Management Systems) and it has undergone some changes since then